A walk through Tucson’s Barrio Viejo offers a colorful look at Mexican heritage and Arizona’s vibrant history.

 Opened in 2008, the Jewish History Museum is housed in the first synagogue of the Arizona Territory.
 It aims to preserve the Jewish heritage of Southern Arizona with a diverse set of exhibits.

 There’s also a collection of photographs by Leo Goldschmidt (1852-1944), a German-born Jew who arrived in Tucson in 1878 and served as a bank director.
-Goldschmidt was a noted patron of the arts and amateur photographer whose images capture daily life in early Tucson.
+Goldschmidt was a noted patron of the arts and amateur photographer.
+His haunting images capture daily life in early Tucson.

-The Suspended Lineage exhibit presents photos and information about people who were killed in the Holocaust whose family live (or lived) in Southern Arizona.
+The Suspended Lineage exhibit presents photos and bios of those killed in the Holocaust whose family live (or lived) in Southern Arizona.